Personal Capital vs Mint 2026: Which Personal Finance App Actually Wins?

 Mobile App Experience

-Personal Capital's mobile app (now the Empower app) is genuinely excellent.
-It's fast, the net worth and portfolio views translate well to a small screen, and — look, I check it more than I probably should.
-Ratings sit around 4.7/5 on both iOS and Android, which for a finance app is pretty remarkable.
+Personal Capital's mobile app (the Empower app now) is genuinely great.
+It's fast, net worth and portfolio views work well on a small screen, and I check it way more than I probably should.
+Ratings hover around 4.7/5 on iOS and Android, which for a finance app is pretty solid.

-Mint's app was well-loved too, consistently rated around 4.5/5 before shutdown.
-Its budget tracking on mobile was arguably better than Personal Capital's mobile budgeting experience, which still feels a bit like an afterthought.
+Mint's app was well-loved too, consistently rated around 4.5/5.
+Its budget tracking on mobile was arguably better than Personal Capital's mobile budgeting, which still feels like an added feature rather than core.

-Winner: Personal Capital for investment features.
-Mint was better for budgeting on mobile.
+Winner: Personal Capital for investments.
+Mint was better for mobile budgeting.

 Security & Compliance

-Both tools use 256-bit encryption, multi-factor authentication, and read-only access to your financial accounts — meaning they can see your transactions but they cannot move your money.
-Personal Capital is now backed by Empower Retirement, one of the largest retirement services companies in the US (managing over $1 trillion in assets), which brings serious institutional-level security infrastructure.
+Both tools use 256-bit encryption, multi-factor authentication, and read-only access to accounts — they can see transactions but can't move money.
+Personal Capital is now backed by Empower Retirement, one of the largest retirement services companies in the US managing over $1 trillion in assets, which brings serious institutional security.

-Mint was owned by Intuit, a publicly traded company with substantial security resources.
-Neither tool has had a major publicized breach.
+Mint was owned by Intuit, a publicly traded company with solid security resources.
+Neither had a major breach.

 Pros and Cons